kennedysgarage/kennedysgarage/_pages/resume.md

             <p class="position">Designer in New York, NY <span>March 2011 - Present</span></p>
             <p class="company"><a href="http://48hourapps.com">48HOURapps</a></p>
             <ul>
                 <li>UX Designer &amp; Front-End Developer of web/tablet/mobile apps in 48 hours.
-I work with four awesome guys that love to hack on projects.
+I work with four awesome guys that love to hack on work.
 We've built some pretty cool apps and people wanted us to build apps for them so we said... hey, why not? </li>
             </ul>

             <p class="position">Root Member in New York, NY <span>October 2011 - Present</span></p>